Example Career: Education Administrators, Kindergarten through Secondary School

 - Middle School Principal

-What Education Administrators, Elementary and Secondary School Do
+What Education Administrators, Kindergarten through Secondary School Do

 - Enforce discipline and attendance rules.